FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 ## Implementation

 Everyone seems to love [PyTorch] for it's beautiful API and I totally consent.
+For me its beauty lies in its simplicity.
+Every elementary building block of a neural network like a linear transformation is called a *Module* in PyTorch.
+A Module is just a class that inherits from `Module` and implements a `forward` method that does the transformation with the help of tensor operations.
+A more complex neural network is again just a `Module` and uses the [composition principle] to compose its functionality from simpler modules.
+Therefore, in my humble opinion, PyTorch found a much nicer concept of combining low-level tensor operations with the high level composition of layers compared to TensorFlow where you are either stuck on the level of low-level tensor operations or the composition of layers.

+For our task, we gonna need an `mLSTM` module and luckily PyTorch provides `RNNBase`, a base class for custom RNNs.
-For our task all we have to do is create a new class or module in PyTorch's jargon that inherits most bits from a base RNN module `RNNBase` and overwrites the `forward` method according to our needs.
+So all we have to do is to write a module that inherits from `RNNBase`, defines additional parameters and implements the mLSTM equations inside of `forward`:

-* Die Variablennamen noch anpassen wie oben

 ```python
 import math